suswot/suswot/README.md

 <p align="center">
   I'm <strong>Shashwat Srinivasan Gopi</strong>, a CSE freshman at VIT Chennai.<br>
-  Exploring the intersection of AI, Robotics, and Web Development.
+  Exploring the segment of AI, Robotics, and Web Development.
 </p>

 ---

-### 🧠 About Me
+### About Me

-- Focused on Front-End and Full Stack Web Development
+- Focusing on Front-End
-- Curious about how intelligent systems work
+- Hoping to learn Full Stack Web Development
-- Currently learning HTML, CSS, JS, Python, and frameworks step by step
+- Currently learning HTML, CSS, JS and Python.

 ---